Reid (ACT)

 An assessment of population growth drivers in Reid reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the Reid (ACT) statistical area (Lv2) is around 1,957.
-This reflects an increase of 413 people since the 2021 Census, which reported a population of 1,544 people in the area.
-The latest resident population estimate was made by AreaSearch following examination of the ABS's ERP data release from June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,081 persons per square kilometer for Reid (ACT), which is above the average seen across national locations assessed by AreaSearch.
-The Reid (ACT) (SA2)'s population growth rate of 26.7% since the 2021 Census exceeded both the state's growth rate of 6.4% and the SA4 region's growth during this period, marking it as a growth leader in the area.
-Interstate migration contributed approximately 62.0% of overall population gains for Reid (ACT) during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, the suburb of Reid's population is estimated at around 1,957.
+This reflects an increase of 413 people (26.7%) since the 2021 Census, which reported a population of 1,544 people.
+The change is inferred from the resident population of 1,957, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,081 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Reid's 26.7% growth since the 2021 census exceeded the state's 6.7%, along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 62.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also based on 2022, are adopted.
-Based on these projected demographic shifts, a significant population increase is forecast for Reid (ACT).
-By 2041, the area is expected to increase by 668 persons, reflecting an overall increase of 34.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas across the nation is forecast.
+The suburb of Reid is expected to grow by 668 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 34.1% in total over the 17 years.

 Frequently Asked Questions - Population